shashwat39/deepfake-detection/README.md

 ![Screenshot 2024-10-03 163459](https://github.com/user-attachments/assets/6366dca8-26e9-4b1b-b123-feb7cb6fc2eb)

 The UI is designed to be intuitive, with a clean layout where users can upload an image and view results in real-time.
-It includes a dashboard to visualize key statistics and confidence scores generated by the models.
+It includes a confidence score generated by the models.

 ---